 Bluehost will also provide a list of alternative names further down the list.
 Most of their suggestions are junk, but every once in a while they come up with a winner.

-3. Purchasing Your Name
+3. Purchasing Your Domain Name

-The vast majority of domains are $9.99 to $19.99 annually.
+The vast majority of website domains are $9.99 to $19.99 annually.
 I do occasionally see .us, .co and some of the lesser domains available for less than $5 annually.

-You may occasionally see catchy blog names that are up for bid.
+You may occasionally see catchy website names that are up for bid.
 If you want to spend the money go for it, but personally I’d rather spend my budget on the site itself.
 I can usually find a good name without resorting to paying $1,000 or more.